-(1) An applicant seeking FDA approval as a certification agency shall inform the Division of Mammography Quality and Radiation Programs (DMQRP), Center for Devices and Radiological Health (HFZ-240), Food and Drug Administration, Rockville, MD 20850, marked Attn: States as Certifiers Coordinator, in writing, of its desire to be approved as a certification agency.
+(1) An applicant seeking FDA approval as a certification agency shall inform the Director, Division of Mammography Quality Standards (DMQS), Center for Devices and Radiology Health, Food and Drug Administration, 10903 New Hampshire Avenue, Silver Spring, MD 20993, marked Attn: States as Certifiers Coordinator, in writing, of its desire to be approved as a certification agency.

 (2) Following receipt of the written request, FDA will provide the applicant with additional information to aid in the submission of an application for approval as a certification agency.

 (3) The applicant shall furnish to FDA, at the address in paragraph (b)(1) of this section, three copies of an application containing the following information, materials, and supporting documentation:

 (i) Name, address, and phone number of the applicant;

 (ii) Detailed description of the mammography quality standards the applicant will require facilities to meet and, for those standards different from FDA's quality standards, information substantiating that they are at least as stringent as FDA standards under Sec.
 900.12;

 (iii) Detailed description of the applicant's review and decisionmaking process for facility certification, including:

 (A) Policies and procedures for notifying facilities of certificate denials and expirations;